 - 25.)
 Take the main bracket and guide it under the dash into position over the master cylinder studs so they are lined up thru the slotted holes in the bracket.
-As you get the bracket in place the oem clevis fork must be slotted around the pedal arm so it's ready to be pinnedin place later.
+As you get the bracket in place the oem clevis fork must be to be slotted around the pedal arm so it's ready to be pinned in place later.
 If the clevis is shoved off to one side or the other as the bracket goes onto the firewall it can't be lined up later. - 26.)
 Now while still holding the bracket up with one hand, start the first stud nut onto the upper right hand stud spinning it down most of the way with your fingers.
 Then start the second one again going most of the way down by finger as it should spin on easy.

+- 27.)
 Take the short M12 socket + a long extension to use as a handle and place the upper bolt into the socket ready to install.
 Now maneuver the upper dash mount plate so it lines up with the hole in the dash support.
 You can also loosen the cross bolt holding the upper mount plate with a 7/16 wrench if needed so it can be more easily moved into position.
-Once you can see the mount is lined up to the hole you can start the upper bolt and spin it in 90% of the way by hand turning the long extension.
+Once you can see the mount is lined up to the hole you can start the upper bolt and spin it in 90% of the way by hand turning the long extension. - 28.)
+Next find the new Silver clevis pin and hairpin clip provided with the kit.
+Now lineup the oem clevis fork with the bushing hole in the upper pedal arm and insert the Silver pin from Left to Right thru the arm to pin the clevis in place.
+Finish by inserting the new hairpin clip on the right side of the clevis to hold it in place using some needle nose pliers to make this easier.